100 Easy Quiz Questions and Answers Free Trivia General

 Fleur-de-lis

-33. We have used the Latin phrase ad hoc – what literally means?
+33. We have used the Latin phrase ad hoc – what literally mean?

 For this special purpose